-Typical safety equipment such as traffic cones, first-aid kit, and fire extinguisher are standard in the vehicle.
-Some police vehicles are equipped with a RADAR unit, which can detect the speed of traffic in front of or behind the patrol vehicle whether the patrol vehicle is moving or stationary.
-A LoJack receiver may also be installed, which will alert an officer to the type and location of stolen property equipped with a LoJack transmitter.
-Automated External Defibrillators (AEDs) are in some vehicles as well.
 The Traffic Enforcement Unit (TEU) focuses its attention on enforcement of the State's traffic laws.
 The unit uses a number of technology-based and statistic-based strategies to identify problem intersections and streets, as well as responding to citizen complaint areas.
 The unit will create a specific enforcement plan based on the given problem.

 TEU is also responsible for investigating most accidents involving City of Roswell vehicles.
-A reciprocal agreement with the City of Alpharetta allows for their officers to investigate serious accidents involving City of provides Roswell officers investigate the same for City of Alpharetta vehicles.
-One officer from TEU is assigned to investigate hit-andrun accidents and all officers from the unit thoroughly investigate all fatality and serious injury accidents in the City of Roswell.
+A reciprocal agreement with the City of Alpharetta allows for their officers to investigate serious accidents involving City of Roswell vehicles and provides Roswell officers to investigate the same for City of Alpharetta vehicles.
+One officer from TEU is assigned to investigate hit-and-run accidents and all officers from the unit thoroughly investigate all fatality and serious injury accidents in the City of Roswell.
 All of these officers are highly trained and considered to be experts in their field.
 You may also see members of TEU on motorcycles at special events throughout the City of Roswell.

 Roswell Police Prescription Drug Box

-In 2015, the Roswell Police Department continued to collect drugs in the secured box where the public can dispose of their unwanted prescription drugs.
+In August, the Roswell Police Department installed a new secure box for the public to dispose of their unwanted prescription drugs.
 The box, which is located in the lobby of the Roswell Police Department, is available during normal business hours and allows anyone to deposit the drugs in a secure, anonymous way with no questions asked and no paperwork to complete.

-In 2015, the department collected 149 pounds from the drug box.
-The box came courtesv of the National Association of Drug Diversion Investigators (NADDI) and will supplement the DEA National Drug Take Back events that the Department participates in twice a year.
-In September alone, the Roswell Police Department collected 157 pounds in one day during the Drug Take Back.
+The box came courtesy of the National Association of Drug Diversion Investigators (NADDI) and will supplement the DEA National Drug Take Back events that the Department participates in twice a year.

 Disposing of old prescription pills, powders and patches in the box prevents them from being abused and keeps them from being disposed of in other ways that can contaminate the water system.
+In its first four months, 59 pounds of unwanted drugs were collected using the box.